 Once the data has been collected and stored, manufacturers can begin to analyze it using advanced analytics tools.
 This involves applying statistical techniques, machine learning algorithms, or other methods to identify data patterns, trends, and anomalies.
 Some key considerations when analyzing data include:

 Data visualization: Visualizing data through charts, graphs, or other tools can help manufacturers quickly identify patterns and insights.

-Predictive analytics: Using machine learning algorithms or other techniques to predict future outcomes can help manufacturers anticipate and proactively address potential issues.
+Predictive analytics: Using machine learning algorithms or other techniques to forecast demand can help manufacturers anticipate and proactively address potential issues.

 Real-time monitoring: Monitoring data in real-time can help manufacturers identify issues as they occur, enabling them to take immediate action to address them.